-Japan For this section of the page you will refer to the Elags Starter File 1) Each language has its own symbol for commenting code so that programmers can leave notes that won't be read by the computer.
-In Pyret, we use the hash mark ( # ).
+Japan For this section of the page, you will refer to the Flags Starter File .
+1) Each language has its own symbol for commenting code so that programmers can leave notes that won't be read by the computer.
+In Pyret, we use the hash mark (#).
 What color are comments in Pyret?
 2) Type japan-flag into the Interactions Area.
 What do you get back?
 3) Type japan into the Interactions Area and compare the image to japan-flag.
 How are they alike?
 How are they different?
 4) japan is composed using dot and background.
 Type each of those variables into the Interactions Area.
-What do you get back? • dot: background: 5) These images are combined using the put-image function.
+What do you get back? • dot: background: 5) These images are combined using the translate function.
 What is its contract?
 6) Fix the japan code so that it matches the japan-flag image.
 What did you need to change?
 7) How can you prove that you have placed the dot in exactly the right location?
 The Netherlands For this section of the page, you will refer to the Flags of Netherlands, France &amp; Mauritius Starter File .
-8) What was the programmer thinking when she coded the height of the red stripe as 200 / 3?
-9) The center of the blue stripe is placed at ( $150$ , $200 / 6$ ).
+8) What was the programmer thinking when she coded the height of the red stripe as $200 / 3$ ?
+9) The center of the blue stripe is placed at (150, 200 / 6).
 How did the programmer know to use 150 as the x-coordinate?
-10) What was the programmer thinking when she coded the y-coordinate as 200 / 6 ?
+10) What was the programmer thinking when she coded the y-coordinate as 200 / 6?
 11) Explain the thinking behind coding the red stripe's y-coordinate as $5 \times (200 / 6)$ .
-12) What advantages are there to representing height, length, or width as fractions (as the coder did here) rather than computing and using the value?
+12) What advantages are there to representing height / length / width as fractions (as we see in this code) rather than using a computed value?